Xycloo/soroban-paulette-smart-contract/README.md

 ```

 ## Interacting with the token contract
 Since we are going to need to transfer value from the buyers to the admin, we will need to use the standard token contract.
-More specifically, we will use the `token_client::xfer_from()` method which allows the contract to transfer a certain amount of the token from the buyer to a cecrtain account, assuming that the buyer has previously allowed this transaction (using an allowance).
+More specifically, we will use the `token_client::xfer_from()` method which allows the contract to transfer a certain amount of the token from the buyer to a certain account, assuming that the buyer has previously allowed this transaction (using an allowance).

 So, remembering that the `xfer_from` method looks like this: